Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Optimistic search for a single change point

-In Theorem~\ref{th:noss}, part i.~states that the naive optimistic search detects the only change point with a localization error of order $\log T / (\delta^2 T)$, which is minimax optimal up to a possible log-factor (see e.g.~Lemma~2 in \citealp{WYR20}, and also Section~\ref{ss:theory}); Part ii.~states that treating the problem as multiple change points without knowing $\ncp = 1$, with a proper threshold, e.g.~$\gamma \asymp \sqrt{\log T}$, the OBS method, which will be discussed in details in Section~\ref{s:obs}, is able to estimate the number of change points correctly, and localize the only change point with the same error rate.
-Condition~\eqref{eq:area} can be intuitively interpreted as a condition on the \emph{area} of the bump in the signal.
-In comparison with the weakest condition to ensure consistency of change point estimation, which is $\delta \sqrt{\lambda T} \gtrsim \sqrt{\log\log T}$ (see \citealp{Liu_Gao_Samworth_dyadic}), the naive optimistic search is sub-optimal.
-However, in the particular case that $\lambda \asymp 1$, $\delta \sqrt{T}\gtrsim \sqrt{\log T}$, so the naive optimistic search is then nearly optimal in the sense that we lose only a log factor.
-This is the situation where the length of the left segment is comparable to that of the right segment, which we thus refer to as a ``balanced'' scenario.
-On the other hand, ``unbalanced'' scenarios are ones where the lengths of shorter and longer segments are very different.
-Theorem~\ref{th:noss} implies that naive optimistic search will not work well for very unbalanced scenarios, i.e., when the change point is very close to one of the boundaries.
-Further, we stress that the suboptimal condition \eqref{eq:area} cannot be improved for the naive optimistic search, see the next example.
-In this sense, the suboptimality is intrinsic to the naive optimistic search, rather than an artifact in our theoretical analysis.
-However, some improved versions of optimistic search lead to optimality as discussed in Theorem~\ref{th:aoss}.
+\cref{th:noss} states that OS detects the only change point with a localization error of order $\log\log n / (\delta^2 n)$, which is minimax optimal up to a possible log-factor {\rev (see e.g.~Lemma~1 in \cite{VFLR20}).
+In comparison with the weakest condition to ensure consistency of change point estimation, which is $\delta \sqrt{\lambda n} \gtrsim \sqrt{\log\log n}$ (see \cite{Liu_Gao_Samworth_dyadic}), OS is sub-optimal.
+However, in the particular case that the minimal segment length does not vanish, i.e.\ $\lambda \asymp 1$, the condition~\eqref{eq:area} becomes $\delta \sqrt{n}\gtrsim \sqrt{\log\log n}$ {and} OS is then optimal (up to multiplying constants).} This is the situation where the length of the left segment is comparable to that of the right segment, which we thus refer to as a ``balanced'' scenario.
+In contrast, ``unbalanced'' scenarios are ones where the lengths of shorter and longer segments are very different.
+It is possible to show that the suboptimal condition \eqref{eq:area} cannot be improved {and} is intrinsic to OS, rather than an artifact in our theoretical analysis (see \cref{b:nos} in \cref{Appendix_Simulations}).

-\begin{example} We consider a specific example of Model~\ref{Gaussian_setup} with $\ncp = 1$ and $\cpt_1 = \lambda \le 1/3$.
-For notational simplicity, let the step size be $\nu = 1/2$ in the naive optimistic search and $T/3 \in \N$.
-In the first step of naive optimistic search, we check the gain function at $T/3$ and $2T/3$.
-In order to avoid wrongly discarding $(0, T/3]$, we have to ensure In fact, we have